techie-joe/core-dev/README.md

 ### Configuration variables

-Dove will respect the following variables, if set in your site's `_config.yml` and `_config.pug`:
+Dove respects the following variables in your site's `_config.yml` and `_config.pug`:

 ```yml
 title       : 'The title of your site'
 description : 'Short description of your site's purpose.'
 ```

-Additionally, you may choose to set the following optional variables:
+Additionally, you may also set the following variables:

 ```yml
 google_analytics: 'your-tracking-id'